 Amendments introduced in 2014 added "single punch or strike taken to be dangerous act" to the Crimes Act.
 According to the Crimes Act, a single punch or strike delivered to any part of a person's head or neck causing an injury to the head or neck is to be taken to be a dangerous act for the purposes of the law relating to manslaughter by an unlawful and dangerous act.
 A single punch or strike may be the cause of a person's death even if the injury from which the person dies is not the injury that the punch or strike itself caused to the person's head or neck.
 According to the Sentencing Act 1991 (Vic), when sentencing an offender guilty of manslaughter by single punch or strike, the court must impose a term of imprisonment with a 10-year non-parole period.

-Culpable driving causing death
+Culpable driving

-Culpable driving causing death is an indictable offence where death is caused through driving a motor vehicle in a way that is considered culpable.
-The driving is considered culpable if the accused drives:
+Culpable driving is an indictable offence where death is caused through driving a motor vehicle.
+A person can be considered culpable if: